Atlas-Emperial-RP/Atlas-RP/README.md

 #### No one will directly change anything of the main branch, until it passes through a [pull request](https://github.com/yairme/Atlas-RP/pulls)
 #### We will document things of what we have in the [wiki](https://github.com/yairme/Atlas-RP/wiki)

+## When making new code/adding new code

+#### If you add a new folder or file we will be using a format, the format will be alway lowercase and and underscore for and space, this is used to keep it from having merge comflicts when trying to merge to the main branch
+#### Example: emenu_sucks.lua

 ## Important!!

 ### When going to work anything to do with programming either adding or removing code, make a [branch](https://github.com/yairme/Atlas-RP/branches) then work on the branch, to add it then make a pull request.